59th Street (Manhattan): Route description

 59th Street forms the border between Midtown Manhattan and Upper Manhattan.
 The New York Times stated in 2004 that "Fifty-ninth Street stretches across Manhattan like a belt, with Central Park South as its fancy buckle."
 As with numbered streets in Manhattan, Fifth Avenue separates 59th Street into "east" and "west" sections.

 59th Street is one-way westbound between the West Side Highway (at the Hudson River) and Ninth/Columbus Avenues.
 There is a one-block gap between Ninth/Columbus Avenues and Eighth Avenue/Central Park West at Columbus Circle.
-This section is occupied by Time Warner Center.
+This section is occupied by Deutsche Bank Center.

 The portion of the street forming the southern boundary of Central Park from Columbus Circle on the west to Fifth Avenue on the east is also known as Central Park South.
 This section of 59th Street is largely bidirectional, except for the short block between Grand Army Plaza and Fifth Avenue, which is one-way eastbound.
 The block between Sixth Avenue and Grand Army Plaza contains a dedicated lane for westbound equestrian traffic.
 Entry into Central Park can be made at the Scholars' Gate at Fifth Avenue, the Artists' Gate at Sixth Avenue, the Artisans' Gate at Seventh Avenue, and the Merchants' Gate at Columbus Circle.

 The section between Fifth Avenue and Second Avenue is one-way eastbound.
 At Second Avenue, 59th Street branches off onto the Ed Koch Queensboro Bridge, which is often referred to as the 59th Street Bridge.
 59th Street continues east to York Avenue and Sutton Place, just short of the East River.
 The remaining two and a half blocks are bidirectional traffic; the westbound lane of 59th Street is funneled onto the Queensboro Bridge just east of the intersection with Second Avenue.